 Let me introduce you to Mazie!!

 She is a fun loving puppy, going on 5 years old!!
-I thought that she would grow out of here puppy stage but she is just as fun loving and happy as she was as a puppy.
+I thought that she would grow out of her puppy stage but she is just as fun loving and happy as she was as a puppy.

 When we first got her, I worked with her every day to teach her obedience and discipline.
-This in turn taught me patience.
+This, in turn, taught me patience.
 It was not my time for children.
 She became my running companion, my lap buddy while watching television, and my baby.
 She was sweet and loving, exactly what I needed at the time.
 Being able to get her was actually a little miracle in and of itself.

 If you can believe it…

-I said “Wow those are pretty, are they for me?!!” …..I was sort of surprised.
+I said, “Wow those are pretty, are they for me?!!” …..I was sort of surprised.

-He relies “Ya!!
+He replies “Ya!!
 Happy anniversary!” ……crickets..